uiceds/cee-492-project-2025-gasc/cee492_report.typ

 == The Problem of Bridge Scour

 The load paths of bridges eventually lead to the Earth and the soil or rock within.
 Water is a powerful force often working against that foundation.
 Since bridges often exist to span waterways, they are especially vulnerable to large flood events.
 In fact, hydraulic-related issues are the leading cause of bridge failures in The United States @LeeBridge.
-Some researchers have even estimated that scour alone can result in the cause 20-100 bridge collapses per year in the United States @Flintetal.
+Some researchers have even estimated that scour alone can result in the cause of 20-100 bridge collapses per year in the United States @Flintetal.
 There are complex interactions which drive potential bridge failures. #v(0.4em)

 === Schoharie Creek Bridge Collapse